January 21, 2019

 Global Utmaning recently announced a partnership with Global Shapers – an initiative of the World Economic Forum that brings together young leaders worldwide: “The World Economic Forum Annual Meeting 2019 will be held from 22-25 January in Davos-Klosters, Switzerland.
 Over 3,000 global leaders will come together under the theme Globalization 4.0: Shaping a Global Architecture in the Age of the Fourth Industrial Revolution.”
 [Emphasis added]

 Here we will make some brief observations of both Avaaz and 350.org in relation to the global “Climate Strike” campaigns.
 An exhaustive body of research that lays bare the function and ancestry of both NGOs, based on investigations from 2012 to present, now exists on the Wrong Kind of Green website.
-We encourage readers to familiarize themselves with the two entities.
+I encourage readers to familiarize themselves with the two entities.

 On December 14, 2018, 350.org sent out a press release containing the following excerpts: